muratk5n/thirdwave/en/README.md

 ---

-Apparently the waters until that island chain are shallow so any sub sailing there would have its ass sticking out, waiting to get hit
+Apparently the waters until those islands are shallow so any sub sailing there would have its ass sticking out, waiting to get hit

 ---